chris2511/meta-s6-rc/README.md

 The functionality and behavior is analog to the oneshots, just with the longrun properties.
 The `producer-for` and `consumer-for` entries don't have to appear pairwise.
-The s6rc class will resolve missing entries is it does with the `influences` entry as the reverse of `depends`.
+The s6rc class will resolve missing entries as it does with the `influences` entry as the reverse of `depends`.
 This allows to declare dependencies unidirectional if depending services are declared in different layers.

+#### Filedescriptor storage

+Longruns may have an additional verb `filedescriptors`, which is an execline script, creating filedescriptors via `piperw` or `s6-tcpserver4-socketbinder` and storing them in the new fd-holder service called `fdstore`.
+It canm be done as usual as inline declaration or by a `<longrun>.filedescriptors` file with `s6-fdholder-store /service/fdstore/s [socket|write|read]:<name>`.

+The all-in-one logger of templates also uses this mechanism.

+The oneshot `fdstore-fill` executes all `filedescriptors` scripts.
+Longruns using this mechanisms must depend on the `fdstorage` bundle to be sure the descriptors are ready.
+This is automatically done by the `s6rc.bbclass`

+#### Logging

 A log service will always be setup, unless `S6RC_LONGRUN_%[no-log]` exists. `S6RC_LONGRUN_%_log[]` properties are evaluated